avalon-lake-tech/mrbeast-sops-topologies-docs/ubuntu_file_server_setup.md

     read only = no
     browsable = yes
 ```
-Be sure to use the same absolute path as found earlier with `pwd`.
-The username may be different!
+Be sure to use the same absolute path as the share folder you created earlier.

 Samba does not use the system password, so we must create a samba user and password with the following command.
+Use the same as we created earlier.
 - `sudo smbpasswd -a USERNAME`